Are Spiders Dangerous to People, Pets and Property?

 A spider’s venom is designed to shoot insects and other small animals with poisons that paralyze them so the spider can eat them.
 Humans are quite a bit bigger than spiders, of course, so the damage done if they break the skin is generally minor.

 And what about spiders as disease vectors?
 A study by the University of California, Riverside ruled out spiders as a cause of bacterial infections in humans.

 All this doesn’t mean people don’t die from spider bites, but such instances are rare.

 According to the Centers for Disease Control and Prevention (CDC), two kinds of poisonous spiders found in North America are dangerous to humans: The black widow and the brown recluse (a.k.a. violin spider).
-A stick from either of these long-legged arthropods can be painful and potentially lethal, particularly to those with allergies.
+A stick from either of these dangerous bugs can be painful and potentially lethal, particularly to those with allergies.
 Immediate medical attention is recommended.